anshumeh123/Wholesale-Customer-segmentation/README.md

 This project leverages **K-Means Clustering** and **EDA (Exploratory Data Analysis)** to segment customers, optimize marketing strategies, and streamline inventory management.

 ### 🔍 **Problem Statement**
-**Can we segment wholesale customers based on their purchasing behavior to improve business decisions?**
+**How can we segment wholesale customers based on their purchasing behavior to improve business decisions?**

 ### 📌 **Dataset Information**
 - **440 clients** across **two business channels**: